Reviewing and Editing

 - Is your report formatted appropriately? (according to guidelines provided with the task or by your institution, or according to generally accepted norms for the type of report you have written)?

-- Have all other parameters of the task been adhered to (deadlines, formatting, word count, cover page, referencing)?
+- Have all other parameters of the task been adhered to (deadlines, formatting, word count, cover pageSee the glossary definition, referencing)?

 Is your writing well organised?

-- Does the essay/report have a clear introduction, body and conclusion?
+- Does the essay/report have a clear introductionGo to the Example Introductions page, body and conclusion?